-Let’s discuss some of these ingredients in more detail.
+That is quite a list, so let’s discuss some of these ingredients in more detail…

 Glucose and Sucrose

 Glucose (a monosaccharide) and sucrose (a disaccharide) are scientific names for sugar.
-We all know that some sugar in our diet is essential for our energy levels.
-However, too much sugar can have some troubling side effects, such as blood sugar spikes and energy surges and crashes.
+It’s important to have sugar in your diet to boost your energy levels.
+But too much sugar can have some troubling side effects, such as blood sugar spikes and energy surges and crashes.

-Red Bull contains almost the same amount of sugar as Coca-Cola, 37 grams of sugar compared to 39 grams, respectively.
-It’s important to note that the daily recommended intake for added sugar is no more than 25 grams per day for women and 36 grams per day for men.
-That means that one can of Red Bull exceeds those recommendations for both men and women!
+The daily recommended intake for added sugar is no more than 25 grams for women and 36 grams for men.
+One can of Red Bull exceeds those recommendations for both men and women.

-Taurine is often included in energy products because of its ability to provide a quick energy boost.
-An 8 ounce can of Red Bull contains 1g of taurine.
+Red Bull contains 1 gram of taurine.
 Consuming this amount of taurine is not thought to be harmful or dangerous in any way.
-In fact, the Red Bull website states that the human body contains more than 70 times the amount of Taurine as the energy drink.
+In fact, the Red Bull website states that the human body contains more than 70 times the amount of taurine as an energy drink.

-Oh and just in case you were wondering, this amino acid does not come from bull sperm, as the common myth states.
+And just in case you are wondering, taurine does not come from bull sperm, as the common myth states.

-The only real benefit of the beverage is that it does give you a serious energy boost, thanks to the expertly crafted combination of caffeine, sugar, and taurine.
+Unfortunately, there aren’t a lot of actual benefits in drinking Red Bull.
+The only real benefit of the beverage is that it gives you a serious energy boost temporarily.
+This is thanks to its expertly crafted combination of caffeine, sugar, and taurine.

-Nutritionally, it does provide more than 100% of daily recommended B-vitamins.
-However, because B-vitamins are water soluble, any vitamins that can’t be used by the body will be excreted in the urine.
+Nutritionally, Red Bull provides more than 100% of the daily recommended intake of B Vitamins.
+But these vitamins are water-soluble, and any vitamin that can’t be used by the body is excreted in the urine.

 What are the Risks of Drinking Red Bull?